First 3 Year Term

 James Scott Douglas

 Scott is Chairman of the Board of Dancker Sellew & Douglas, an interior solutions firm.
 He brings extensive volunteer experience to the Board, in particular with organizations supporting children’s issues.
 In addition to a BA degree in Botany from the University of Vermont, he has completed graduate coursework in accounting and finance.
-Currently, he is Scott and his wife Wendy reside in Old Lyme and Florida, and have four children and nine grandchildren.
+Scott and his wife Wendy reside in Old Lyme and Florida, and have four children and nine grandchildren.

 Affiliation: Dancker Sellew & Douglas

 Jacqueline oversees product development and online marketing and sales for Amelie Michel French Table Linens and is the owner/designer of Jacqueline Kangley Handbags.
 Jacqueline was introduced to therapeutic riding by her Essex Elementary School classmates’ rides at LCVERA.
 Her first volunteer experiences were with Hawaii’s Haku Baldwin Center, and upon returning to Connecticut 15 years ago, she began volunteering with High Hopes.
-She currently volunteers in the therapeutic riding program and serves on the Program, Marketing Advisory and Fund Development Committee.
+She currently volunteers in the therapeutic riding program and serves on the Program, Marketing Advisory and Development Committees.
 She has co-chaired the Concert in the Barn and various auction, decor, and marketing benefit committees.
 Jacqueline has recently been awarded Path Intl.
 Region 1 Volunteer of the Year for her outstanding contribution to High Hopes.
 Jacqueline is an alumna of The Hotchkiss School and Dartmouth College.
 She and her husband Stephen Dedman live in Hadlyme.

 Affiliation: Amelie Michel French Table Linens/Jacqueline Kangley Handbags